seb0305/Acoustical-behavioral-and-categorical-representations-of-syllables-in-auditory-cortex/README.md

 4. Open a pull request with a clear description

 ## 📄 License
-Choose a license that fits your needs (e.g. MIT for educational/research use).
+MIT - Free for educational use!

 Built with curiosity for how the brain turns continuous speech into meaningful categories.